-- 1. The Chairman of the Board shall have a 3 year term of office, renewable to a maximum of 6 years.
-The Chairman's term of office shall normally begin and shall end at the Engineering Council's AGM.
-A Board member may serve beyond the normal 6 year maximum in Regulation 5A above in order to complete their terms of office as Chairman Elect (see below) and/or Chairman of the Board. - 2.
-Any Board member may put him/herself forward for the position of Chairman.
+- 1. The Chair of the Board shall have a 3 year term of office, renewable to a maximum of 6 years.
+The Chair's term of office shall normally begin and shall end at the Engineering Council's AGM.
+A Board member may serve beyond the normal 6 year maximum in Regulation 5A above in order to complete their terms of office as Chair Elect (see below) and/or Chair of the Board. - 2.
+Any Board member may put themselves forward for the position of Chair.
 Candidates may circulate a statement of not more than 150 words to other Board members in support of their application, but shall not otherwise canvass for support among Board members or their electing bodies. - 3.
 If more than one application is received a ballot shall be conducted by the CEO on a secret, single transferable vote basis. - 4.
-In the year prior to the expiry of the Chairman's term of office, notice shall be given of the election process, closing dates for applications and the voting timetable.
+In the year prior to the expiry of the Chair's term of office, notice shall be given of the election process, closing dates for applications and the voting timetable.
 The timing of the notice shall normally allow for the process to be completed by the Board meeting immediately prior to the AGM. - 5.
 After the closing date for applications the CEO shall circulate names of candidates or the name of an unopposed candidate.
-If there is more than one candidate the CEO shall circulate supporting information and instructions for voting to all members of the Board.
+If there is more than one candidate, the CEO shall circulate supporting information and instructions for voting to all members of the Board.
 There shall be at least a further 4 weeks for the members to vote. - 6.
 The result of a vote shall be announced at the Board meeting following the conclusion of the election process.
-The successful candidate (unless it is the existing Chairman being re-elected) shall be known as the Chairman Elect until he/she assumes the Chairmanship. - 7.
-The new Chairman shall nominate a Vice-Chairman who shall require approval by a majority of the Board members present and voting.
-When a Chairman Elect is appointed they shall forthwith automatically replace the existing Vice-Chairman. - 8.
-Should the Chairman resign without sufficient notice to complete the election process as outlined then the Vice-Chairman shall take over as Chairman until the selection process for a new Chairman can be completed.
-Under these circumstances the successful candidate shall immediately become Chairman. - 9.
-Should the Chairman Elect resign from post then the selection process shall be repeated with the minimum of delay. - 10.
-Throughout Regulation 5 "a year" means the period from one Engineering Council AGM to the next.
-If the chairmanship changes during the course of a year a period of office of less than 6 months shall not be counted as a year, but a period of office of 6 months or more shall be counted as a year.
+The successful candidate (unless it is the existing Chair being reelected) shall be known as the Chair Elect until they assume the the post of Chair. - 7.
+The new Chair shall nominate a Vice-Chair who shall require approval by a majority of the Board members present and voting.
+When a Chair Elect is appointed they shall forthwith automatically replace the existing Vice-Chair. - 8.
+Should the Chair resign without sufficient notice to complete the election process as outlined then the Vice-Chair shall take over as Chair until the selection process for a new Chair can be completed.
+Under these circumstances the successful candidate shall immediately become Chair. - 9.
+Should the Chair Elect resign from post then the selection process shall be repeated with the minimum of delay. - 10.
+Throughout Regulation 5 'a year' means the period from one Engineering Council AGM to the next.
+If the Chair changes during the course of a year a period of office of less than 6 months shall not be counted as a year, but a period of office of 6 months or more shall be counted as a year.

-Regulation 5C: Extension of Chairman's Term of Office
+Regulation 5C: Extension of Chair's Term of Office

-1. Exceptionally, and with the Board's consent by a two thirds majority of the Board members present and voting, a Chairman's term of office may be extended by up to a year beyond the 6 year maximum to ensure continuity and sound governance.
-In these circumstances a Chairman Elect's term of office shall be extended accordingly.
+1. Exceptionally, and with the Board's consent by a two thirds majority of the Board members present and voting, a Chair's term of office may be extended by up to a year beyond the 6 year maximum to ensure continuity and sound governance.
+In these circumstances a Chair Elect's term of office shall be extended accordingly.